-That’s why we’ve created this list of 11 New Year’s resolutions that everyone should consider making in 2019.
-These aren’t just based on do’s and don’ts, but small habits that can make a difference in our lives—even if we don’t do the best job of always sticking with them (see No. 7).
+That’s why we’ve created this list of 11 New Year’s resolutions that everyone should consider making in the new year.
+These aren’t just based on do’s and don’ts, but small habits that can make a difference in our lives — even if we don’t do the best job of always sticking with them (see No. 7).

 To Spend More Time in Conversations that Matter

 Too often, days at a time can go by with the conversations we have with our friends, family members and co-workers going no deeper than surface-level chit-chat.
 Though there’s nothing wrong with joking around, theorizing about the latest episode of Serial or strategizing about fantasy football, if we’re not intentional about regularly engaging in deeper conversations—that challenge us intellectually, spiritually and socially—too often, those types of talks can become increasingly rare.

 To Complain Less and Do More

 We’re all guilty of it from time to time: We see something broken—in culture, the Church, the government, in our own personal relationships—and our first instinct is to vent about it instead of thinking of ways we can help change it.
 Complaining about something can offer momentary relief from frustrations, but working on solutions to the problems in our world can actually fix the things that are broken.